matplotlib/matplotlib/doc/devel/documenting_mpl.rst

 The documentation for Matplotlib is generated from reStructuredText (ReST_) using the Sphinx_ documentation generation tool.
-To build the documentation you will need to (1) set up an appropriate Python environment and (2) separately install LaTeX and Graphviz.
+To build the documentation you will need to (1) set up an appropriate Python environment and (2) separately install our external dependencies.

 To (1) set up an appropriate Python environment for building the documentation, you should: